 In February 2016, the FASB issued guidance relating to the accounting for leases.
 This guidance applies a right of use model that requires a lessee to record, for all leases with a lease term of more than 12 months, an asset representing its right to use the underlying asset for the lease term and a liability to make lease payments.
 The lease term is the noncancellable period of the lease, and includes both periods covered by an option to extend the lease, if the lessee is reasonably certain to exercise that option, and periods covered by an option to terminate the lease, if the lessee is reasonably certain not to exercise that termination option.
 The standard is effective for the Company beginning in its fiscal year 2019, including interim periods within those fiscal years, and early adoption is permitted.
 We are currently reviewing the potential impact of this standard.
+However, the Company expects that the adoption of this standard will require the Company to recognize right-of-use assets and lease liabilities that will be material to the Company's consolidated balance sheet given the extent of the Company's lease portfolio.

 In November 2015, the FASB issued guidance relating to balance sheet classification of deferred taxes.
-Currently, entities are required to present deferred tax assets and liabilities as current and noncurrent on the balance sheet.
-This guidance simplifies the current guidance by requiring entities to classify all deferred tax assets and liabilities, together with any related valuation allowance, as noncurrent on the balance sheet.
-The standard is effective for the Company beginning in its fiscal year 2018, with early adoption permitted, and may be applied prospectively or retrospectively.
+Currently, entities are required to present deferred tax assets and liabilities as current and non-current on the balance sheet.
+This guidance simplifies the current guidance by requiring entities to classify all deferred tax assets and liabilities, together with any related valuation allowance, as non-current on the balance sheet.
+The standard is effective for the Company beginning in its fiscal year 2017, with early adoption permitted, and may be applied prospectively or retrospectively.
 The adoption is not expected to impact the Company's consolidated financial statements other than the change in presentation of deferred tax assets and liabilities within its consolidated balance sheets.